pokekrishna/dotfiles/qemu-aarch64/README.md

 After allowing kernel extensions in Recover mode, reboot your Mac and open `Preferences` > `Security & Privacy` to 'Allow' the Tap kernel extensions you copied earlier.
 A Restart may be required.

-> ℹ️ If `kextstat` does not show net.tunnelblick.tap in the list, use `sudo kextload /Library/Extensions/tap-notarized.kext`. \
+> 💡 If `kextstat` does not show net.tunnelblick.tap in the list, use `sudo kextload /Library/Extensions/tap-notarized.kext`. \
 Will be needed on each bootup

 <!-- **In a separate shell, which you make sure to keep alive**